koraytugay/koraytugay.github.io/content/spring-angular-authentication.md

 headers.append("X-Requested-With", "XMLHttpRequest")
 ```
 - Any REST client (such as Insomnia) can be used to send requests to backend with Basic Authentication.
+- Session in back-end holds the

+## JWT Authentication
+This approach can be found in [jwt](https://github.com/koraytugay/spr-ang-sec/tree/jwt) branch.
+It is definetly a beast and not easy to digest.

+The heart of the logic is found at [JwtService](https://github.com/koraytugay/spr-ang-sec/blob/jwt/sprangsecsrvr/src/main/java/biz/tugay/sprangsec/service/JwtService.java).
+This service is used by [JwtFilter](https://github.com/koraytugay/spr-ang-sec/blob/jwt/sprangsecsrvr/src/main/java/biz/tugay/sprangsec/filter/JwtFilter.java).
+There is a lot of manual and hacky work done here to set authentication in Spring Security.
+[SecurityConfiguration](https://github.com/koraytugay/spr-ang-sec/blob/jwt/sprangsecsrvr/src/main/java/biz/tugay/sprangsec/configuration/SecurityConfiguration.java) is slightly different.

+The idea is to send basic authentication to to `/validate` endpoint, but instead of acquiring a session (and keeping a session in backend), we get a Json Web Token.
+This token holds the information we would otherwise hold in session.
+Our username, and our role.

+This iteration stores the token in-memory in the browser.
+This can be observed in [auth.service.ts](https://github.com/koraytugay/spr-ang-sec/blob/jwt/sprangseccli/src/app/auth.service.ts).
+Requests to back-end now needs to send this token with every request.
+An example can be seen in [foo.component.ts](https://github.com/koraytugay/spr-ang-sec/blob/jwt/sprangseccli/src/app/foo/foo.component.ts).

+### Notes
+- This approach does not survive browser refreshes.
+This is because the client application is re-loaded after a refresh, and the token stored in client is lost.
+- This approach is good for multiple instances since there is no session in the server.
+All the information is sent from client in every request, which contains the username and the role user has.